crahan/HolidayHackChallenge2020/docs/easter_eggs.md

 ## Being John Malkovich

-The idea of going to an in-between floor (i.e., 1.5) and ending up in the mind and body of another person (i.e., Santa) is a direct reference to the movie [Being John Malkovich](https://en.wikipedia.org/wiki/Being_John_Malkovich).
-In the movie, directed by Spike Jonze and written by Charlie Kaufman, a puppeteer discovers a portal on a floor between the 7th and 8th that leads literally into the head of movie star John Malkovich, similar to how we go to a floor between the 1st and 2nd floors and ultimately end up in Santa's body.
+The idea of going to an in-between floor (i.e., 1.5) and ending up in the body of another person (i.e., Santa) is a direct reference to the movie [Being John Malkovich](https://en.wikipedia.org/wiki/Being_John_Malkovich).
+In the movie, directed by Spike Jonze and written by Charlie Kaufman, a puppeteer discovers a portal on a floor between the 7th and 8th that leads literally into the head of movie star John Malkovich, similar to how we go to a floor between the 1st and 2nd floors and ultimately end up being Santa.

 ## New Jersey Turnpike